NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 How ChatGPT Works

 ChatGPT works through a chat-based setup.
 You type a message and it responds.
 You can upload files and ask it to work with them, or you can let it search the web on its own.
-Projects let you keep a running context across multiple chats, so it remembers what you have worked on before.

-It creates a wide range of outputs (from written drafts to mind maps to code).
+It creates a wide range of outputs, from written drafts to mind maps to code.
 Citations exist but are not as tight as other tools.
 It blends uploaded files with its own training data, which can speed things up but also mix information.

 • Projects can hold over 1 million tokens of context across multiple sessions.